KP1709/WorldCityTimezoneSearch/README.md

     - Shows date, timezone, timezone id and location
 - Displays main flag for the country the city is in
     - Shows second flag if a region or state does have one
+- Light/Dark mode overlay on map
+    - Requires reloading because of how React-leaflet works

 ## 📚 Resources
 - How to find a key from a value (Peter Morgan) - https://petermorgan.dev/blog/find-a-values-key-in-a-javascript-object/